My role: Product Designer

 Working with different teams needed different approaches.
 There wasn’t a one-stop solution.
 For groups with most developers, I would do a mob session where we together built components and filled a page with them.
 Developers would get a sense of the capabilities, and I would get feedback on what was working and what was not.

 Fellow designers were onboarded when we designed together in Figma with components and styles.
 We created design principles and built prototypes for user testing, among many activities.
-In the design system team, we work from day to day on different tasks like creating Vue3 components, maintaining our design tokens, and helping teams with questions.
+In the design system team, we worked from day to day on different tasks like creating VUE 3 components, maintaining design tokens, and helping teams with questions.
 We are an enabler team, and our most important mission is to listen to teams to have a design system that everyone can use.

 The most important learning is that you can only convince co-workers to start working with design systems if you sell them all advantages like speed, consistency, and value for the user.
 To be user-centered is essential, and for design systems, the users are developers, designers, and stakeholders.
 The end-user is hopefully a happy listener.